 In a legal context, negligence is behavior that falls below the standards for protecting others from unreasonable risk of harm.
 If you’ve been injured because of someone else’s negligence, it’s important that you understand what happened and how it impacts your case before filing an insurance claim.

-This article written by the experts at Long & Long will address some of the most common questions regarding negligence in Alabama personal injury cases so that you’ll know exactly how to proceed after your accident.
+This article written by the experts at Long & Long will address some of the most common questions regarding Alabama negligence and personal injury cases so that you’ll know exactly how to proceed after your accident.

 What Is Negligence?